kiritgpillai/Realtime-Traffic-Object-Detection-and-Tracking/README.md

 | Storage (Block/Object)       | \~80 GB persistent storage                  | To save processed data sets, trained models, logs, and hold the training code.    |

 ## Frontend and Inference Service

-This video inference service provides a robust API for object detection using YOLO models.
+The [video inference service](./video-inference-ui) provides a robust API for object detection using YOLO models.
 It handles both video and image uploads, processes them using pre-trained models stored in MLflow (http://129.114.27.202:30938/), and returns annotated results with detected objects.
 The system features a model caching mechanism for improved performance, progress tracking via server-sent events, and comprehensive Prometheus-style metrics collection for monitoring system health, resource usage, and inference performance.
 All processed media files and job metadata are stored in MinIO (http://129.114.27.202:30001/) for persistence.
 The service includes a middleware for capturing detailed HTTP request metrics and offers both synchronous and streaming endpoints for job status updates.
 Additional features include Python garbage collection monitoring, process-level resource tracking, and flexible job management with cleanup of completed tasks.
 The service integrates with external APIs for analytics while performing local inference, offering a complete solution for video and image object detection workloads.

 ## Monitoring and Experiment Tracking

 The system is monitored using Grafana (http://129.114.27.202:30091/) for visualization and Prometheus (http://129.114.27.202:30090/) for metrics collection.
 The Grafana dashboards displays real-time data including inference latency, system performance, and resource utilization.
 Prometheus scrapes metrics exposed via the FastAPI service and logs them for further analysis and alerting.
+[PyTest](./tests/offline) was also used to perfom some offline evaluation of the model.

 ## Challenges and Mitigation